n3dusa/React/README.md

 # Meal Recipe App

-Welcome to the Meal Recipe App!
-This app provides a collection of delicious meal recipes, including detailed instructions, ingredients, and tips.
+Meal Recipe App, This app provides a collection of delicious meal recipes, including detailed instructions, ingredients, and tips.
 You can explore recipes, search for specific meals, or discover a random recipe each time you visit.

 ## Features